mpa139/allanlab/_pages/research.md

 ---

 <div id="research_contentid" >
-### Immunoregulation: Uncovering the 'brakes' on immune activation
+### Immune regulation: Uncovering the 'brakes' on immune activation

 T cells drive immune activation and promote clearance of infections and cancer.
 However, their function can also provoke autoimmune and allergic inflammation.
 The immune system therefore employs a variety of suppressive mechanisms, known as immunoregulatory mechanisms, to restrain excessive T cell activation.
 Immunoregulatory mechanisms also suppress beneficial anti-tumour T cell responses to drive deleterious immunosuppression in cancer.
 Immunoregulatory mechanisms therefore function as ‘brakes’ on immune activation and have important consequences in inflammation and cancer.